Qboi123/Qplay-Launcher/README.md

 04. NOTE: After install you can choose to run the game.

 ## Downloads:
-* www.python.org for Python.
+www.python.org for Python.
-* https://github.com/Qplay123/Qplay-Bubbles/releases for the Game.
+https://github.com/Qplay123/Qplay-Bubbles/releases for the Game.
 (Setup / Source)

-## Information for next version (v1.3.0):
+## Information for next version (v1.5.0):
-* The home-menu will be updated in options
-* The slots-menu will be updated to go back and create a slot e.g.
-* Maybe more bubbles.
+* Mods / Addon support

 ## Tips:
 01. Use the Source steps. (.zip / .tar.gz)